Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?

 The LLM-structured output in \autoref{tab:mi_llm_example} demonstrates consistent accuracy in preserving the original table structure.
 The LLM correctly associates each county with its corresponding data across all columns, maintains proper row boundaries, and accurately distinguishes between adjacent numeric values.
 This structural coherence avoids the cascading errors observed in the OCR output and produces data suitable for immediate economic analysis.

 LLMs are not without transcription errors, however.
-For example, in Cheboygan County, the LLM incorrectly reads the commercial vehicles value as 178 when it is actually 158---a value correctly captured by Textract.
+For example, for Baraga County, the LLM incorrectly reads the Trailers value as 2 when it is actually 0---a value correctly captured (as blank) by Textract.
 Nevertheless, these isolated numerical errors, which are limited in frequency (as we document in Section~\ref{sec:performance}), are dwarfed by the widespread layout parsing failures associated with Textract that render entire datasets unusable.

 While layout parsing and OCR systems like Textract could potentially be optimized to reduce the errors, such optimization requires substantial technical expertise in document processing that is often orthogonal to researchers' core competencies.
 Each historical table format would likely require different OCR configurations, creating additional workflow complexity when processing diverse archival sources (the core objective of this paper).